BluesparkLabs/showroom/README.md

     &lt;/script&gt;
 </pre>

-The responsive resizing is controled by specifying an aspect ratio in the CSS.
+The responsive resizing is controled by specifying an intrinsic aspect ratio in the CSS.
 The default aspect ratio, seen below, is set to the standard widescreen format of <code>16:9</code>, with the following CSS rule:

-    .galleria-responsive:before {
+    .galleria-container:before {
         padding-bottom: 56.25%;
     }